United States Academic Decathlon: Scoring and winning

 The medals' design is the "AD" portion of the official USAD logo, encircled by "United States" at the top, "Academic Decathlon" at the bottom, and four stars of increasing size on either side.
 Though the medals are given out only to winners of the competitions, teams can order them along with other study materials.
 The medals given at state and local competitions are of a different design than those given at Nationals.

 The interview and speech events are graded by two to three judges.
 The scores from the judges are averaged to give a maximum of 1,000 points per event.
 The essay is graded with a rubric and is read by two different judges whose scores are then averaged.
 If the difference between the judges' scores differs by 200 points or more, then a third reader is asked to grade the student's essay.
 The two scores that are closest in value are averaged to give the final score.

 A benchmark for the Decathlon elite is obtaining an individual score of over 9,000 points.
 It was not until 1992, 24 years after the program's inception, that Tyson Rogers achieved this feat at the national competition.
 Since then, numerous students have broken the 9,000 point barrier.
-The current highest individual score is 9,707.9, achieved by Hannah Lee from Wakeland High School at the 2019 Texas state regionals competition.
+The current highest individual score is 9,707.9, achieved by Hannah Lee from Wakeland High School at the 2019 Texas state competition.
 State champion scores vary greatly from year to year.
 As an example, for the 2002–03 season, scores ranged from 24,785 to 49,910 points.
-National champion scores have been as low as 45,857.0 points and as high as 54,195.1 points.
-The 54,195.1 score produced by the 2016 Granada Hills Charter High School team at the National Championship stands as the record for the highest team score.
+National champion scores have been as low as 45,857.0 points and as high as 54,531.2 points.
+The 54,531.2 score produced by the 2018 El Camino Real Charter High School team at the National Championship stands as the record for the highest team score.